Sorry, you need to enable JavaScript to visit this website.

 Roth IRA withdrawal rules

-One of the benefits of a Roth IRA is that withdrawals of investment earnings are tax-free when you take money from the account in retirement.
+One of the benefits of a Roth IRA is that qualified withdrawals of investment earnings are tax-free.
 With Roth IRAs, you can leave your money untouched if you want to keep the funds in the account, as there are no required minimum distributions (RMDs) until it potentially becomes inherited.

 • If you are 59½ years or older, have held the Roth IRA for at least five years, and wish to withdraw from your account, you will not be subject to any taxes or penalties (if you’ve converted dollars into the Roth IRA, this may get more complicated).